-Ribosome is the only non-membranous cell organelle.
+The ribosome is the only non-membranous cell organelle.

 36. We eat food composed of all the nutrients like carbohydrates, proteins, fats, vitamins, minerals and water.
 After digestion, these are absorbed in the form of glucose, amino acids, fatty acids, glycerol etc. What mechanisms are involved in the absorption of digested food and water?

-Absorption and digestion involve diffusion and osmosis respectively.
+Absorption and digestion involve diffusion and osmosis, respectively.